San Isidro

 Cocktails

-Central, Kjolle, Mater, and Masi form an acclaimed hub for research and reinvention of Andean ingredients, where Virgilio Martínez, Pía León, and Malena Martínez continue to shape a new frontier of Peruvian cuisine.
+A few blocks away, Central, Kjolle, Mater, and Masi form a hub where Virgilio Martínez, Pía León, and Malena Martínez research the Andean terroir.

-It was Juan Luis Martínez, Venezuelan-born and trained at Central, who first drew attention to Barranco when he opened Mérito.
-He now leads Clon and Demo, both following the same minimalist, ingredient-driven philosophy crafted by his creative studio.
+It was Venezuelan-born Juan Luis Martínez who first drew global attention to Barranco when he opened Mérito.
+Today, alongside his wife Michelle Sikic, their collective operates Clon and Demo under that same raw, minimalist, ingredient-driven philosophy.

 See the map to discover every spot mentioned here.